|Applies To||RSA Product Set: SecurID|

 - This works if we use the System Generate PINs option.
 We download the file, logon to the SSC with a password, enter the PIN, then create a new PIN.

-- If we select Require user to setup the PIN, and he logs on to the Security Console, he is prompted to enter a PIN, even though Security Console says PIN not set.
+- If we select Require user to setup the PIN, and the user logs on to the Security Console, he is prompted to enter a PIN, even though Security Console says PIN not set.
 Nothing works and the user sees a message of either logon failed or if the PIN is blank, that the field is required

 |Cause||Configuring logon to the Self Service Console logon to be RSA_Password/LDAP_Password+OnDemand, which translates to either RSA password or LDAP Password first and then On-Demand Authentication.|